 4 – Genetics

 In November 2016, a study conducted by Smith et al. and published in PLoS One examined rare genetic variants in the core endocannabinoid system (ECS) genes.
-As it transpires, up to 20% of us potentially possess a genetic mutation that enables us to generate a level of endocannabinoids that is above-average.
-People who are presented with this genetic mutation after often shown to be less anxious, but on the flip side, they may not experience much relief when they use CBD.
+Their research expressed that up to 20% of humans have a genetic mutation that enables us to generate a level of endocannabinoids that is above-average.
+People who are presented with this genetic mutation after often shown to be less anxious, but they also do not receive as much relief when consuming cannabidiol products.

 5 – Physical & Psychological Health